tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ```
 {{% /codeblock %}}

-Line-by-line, this Dockerfile intructs the following:
+Line-by-line, this Dockerfile instructs the following:

 - Starts from the **lastest Ubuntu image** available as the base image